-China also manages to acquire technology from Europe through scientific cooperation and by buying in, or even developing science parks or start-up campuses single-handedly.
+China also manages to acquire technology from Europe through scientific cooperation and by buying into, or even developing science parks or start-up campuses single-handedly.
 China's top-down science plans and MOST lend themselves well to the first type of acquisition.
 It is helped by two factors: control, with the Ministry of Education, over any agreement concluded by a Chinese university; and the eagerness of foreign scientists and academic institutions to cooperate with China, if only for reasons of prestige.
 The EU itself leads the way, following the tradition in this area of open-ended contributions to China.
-Horizon 2020, the EU's €70 billion R&D innovation programme makes specific offers to China: "through participation in Horizon 2020, China can gain great benefits from access to excellent knowledge, access to research data and access and connection to world-leading scientific networks and research teams".
-Recent calls advertised to China include energy, ICT (5G networks), aeronautics, and polar research, alongside more obvious themes such as food, water, and sustainable cities.
+Horizon 2020, the EU's €70 billion R&D innovation programme, makes specific offers to China: "through participation in Horizon 2020, China can gain great benefits from access to excellent knowledge, access to research data and access and connection to world-leading scientific networks and research teams".
+46 Recent calls advertised to China include energy, ICT (5G networks), aeronautics, and polar research, alongside more obvious themes such as food, water, and sustainable cities.
 An EU-funded contractor, Dragon Star, facilitates the agreements and publicises the results.
-It covers, in fact, the EU, accession countries, Norway, and Switzerland, Two of its maps list agreements and partners, although it admits that "transparency is still lacking" on some of the exchanges.
-Italy dwarfs all other countries in terms of the number of projects involved.
-One Italian company making naval programme for research and innovation, available at http://ec.europa.eu/programmes/horizon2020/horizon-2020-whats-it-china.
+It covers, in fact, the EU, accession countries, Norway, and Switzerland.
+Two of its maps list agreements and partners, although it admits that "transparency is still lacking" on some of the exchanges.
+47 Italy dwarfs all other countries in terms of the number of projects involved.
+One Italian company making naval radar antenna technology, including for coastal surveillance, comments: "If you give your best to them, they will certainly give their best to you".28